-Mayo Clinic specialists may recommend thyroid exams and other testing to detect other medical problems that can occur if you have FAP.
+Your doctor may recommend thyroid exams and other tests to detect other medical problems that can occur if you have FAP.

 Minimally invasive colorectal surgery

-At Mayo Clinic, most colorectal surgery is done using minimally invasive (laparoscopic) techniques.
-Laparoscopic surgery is performed through several small incisions that require just a stitch or two to close.
-Minimally invasive surgery usually shortens your hospital stay and allows you to recover more quickly.
+Your surgeon may decide to perform your surgery laparoscopically, through several small incisions that require just a stitch or two to close.
+This minimally invasive surgery usually shortens your hospital stay and allows you to recover more quickly.

 - Duodenal polyps and periampullary polyps.
-Mayo specialists may recommend surgery in some cases to remove the entire duodenum because these types of polyps can progress to cancer.
+Your doctor may recommend surgery to remove the upper part of the small intestine (duodenum and ampulla) because these types of polyps can progress to cancer.

 - Desmoid tumors.
-Mayo specialists use a combination of medications, including nonsteroidal anti-inflammatory drugs, anti-estrogen, chemotherapy and, in some cases, surgery.
+You may be given a combination of medications, including nonsteroidal anti-inflammatory drugs, anti-estrogen and chemotherapy.
+In some cases, you may need surgery.

-- Noncancerous bone tumors.
-Mayo surgeons can remove these tumors for pain relief or cosmetic reasons.
+- Osteomas.
+Doctors may remove these noncancerous bone tumors for pain relief or cosmetic reasons.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.